Mugambi2003/Job-Allocation-Project/README.md

 4. Submit a pull request.

-Kindly adhere to the code style guidelines and relevant testing in your changes.
+Kindly adhere to the code style guidelines and also relevant testing in your changes.

 ## License